Biochemistry and Molecular Biology Directory

 Phone: (970) 491-0569

-Office: MRB 375
+Office: MOLECULAR RADIOLOGICAL BIOSCIE 375

 Our laboratory has been recognized for elucidating the structures and structural gymnastics associated with the functions of nucleic acids.
-More recently, we have pioneered the use of biomolecular halogen bonds to control the structures of proteins and nucleic acids for bioengineering and rational drug design applications.
+More recently, we have pioneered the use of biomolecular halogen bonds to control the structures and functions of proteins and nucleic acids for bioengineering and rational drug design applications.
 We apply structural and computational biology, biophysical chemistry, and bioinformatics methods to attack these problems.
 I teach concepts in molecular thermodynamics, bioenergetics, and quantum chemistry as they apply to biochemical problems in BC411/511 (Physical Biochemistry) and concepts of graphic design to undergraduate and graduate students in the sciences in BC580A3 (Visual Communication in the Science).

 Brian Kalet / Instructor and Academic Success Coordinator